 4. Helps in Planning and Training

-Without data, establishing a solid plan is not possible.
+According to a 2018 SHRM survey, only 46% of HR practitioners believe that annual reviews are accurate.
+Without data, it’s impossible to create a solid training plan.
 360-degree feedback provides a tangible and actionable report that can be used to formulate an effective development plan for employees.

 Advantages of 360 Degree Feedback